runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 Generating Analogous Color Schemes
 ----------------------------------

 And analogous color scheme is a suit of colors that are located close to each other on the color wheel.
-Here's an example of a pure analogous color scheme with blue as the base color.
-I call it pure, as we rotate 30 degrees around the color wheel on each side to find the 2 neighboring colors.
-It's 30 degrees because the standard color wheel has 12 colors, and 360/12 is 30.
+Often this is a color located 30 degrees away from the base color hue on either side, but that degree can vary.
+We rotate 30 degrees around the color wheel because the standard color wheel has 12 colors, and 360/12 is 30.
+We are just finding the "next" color on the wheel.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_analogous_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_analogous.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/color/color_scheme_analogous)

 Of course nothing prevents you from playing with the settings.
 Here's an example of the same blue base color, but with neighboring colors found by rotating 50 degrees around the color wheel, and subtracting 50 from the base saturation.
 The further you rotate around the wheel, the less analogous harmony you get.
+We can loosely say that anything below a 90 degree angle is an analogous color.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_analogous2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/color/color_scheme_analogous2.jpg" />
 [Example on Github](https://github.com/runemadsen/printing-code-2012/tree/master/class_code/color/color_scheme_analogous2)